nzxth2/YGO_LOTD_LE_CharData_Editor/README.md

 ## Features
  - Opens any chardata_X.bin file (all languages should work, untested)
  - Displays all data in a humanly readable fashion
- - Edit Series ID, Challenge Deck ID, Challenge Arena ID, Playable Flag and Character Name
+ - Edit Series ID, Challenge Deck ID, Challenge Arena ID and Playable Flag; Character ID and name
+ - Add additional character slots, create your own characters
  - Fixes all pointers when saving

 ## Building